OpenOF/OpenOF/README.md

 > $ sudo pip install sympy==0.7.1

 ------------
-Cuda 5 does not come with the Thrust 1.6, please exchange the thrust version usually under /usr/local/cuda/include/thrust
+Cuda 5 does not come with Thrust 1.6, please exchange the thrust version usually under /usr/local/cuda/include/thrust.

+Cuda 5 is not working with gcc version 4.7 or higher.
+Try using an older gcc version.